-- 5 A group of multijurisdictional agencies (federal, state, and local), organizations, and residents joined - 6 together as a Core Team to develop this CWPP.
-Several Core Team members have had many years of - 7 experience working in fire management in the community and surrounding areas and have contributed - 8 their expertise to this CWPP.
+A group of multijurisdictional agencies (federal, state, and local), organizations, and residents joined together as a Core Team to develop this CWPP.
+Several Core Team members have had many years of experience working in fire management in the community and surrounding areas and have contributed their expertise to this CWPP.

-- 9 The CWPP planning process served multiple purposes.
-One purpose was to model and map wildfire risk. - 10 Another was to identify and map the many physical hazards throughout the Planning Area that could - increase the threat of wildfire to communities.
-This mapping process allowed the Core Team to prioritize - 12 treatments tailored specifically for the community to reduce fire risk.
-The development of the 2023 CWPP - 13 also provided for public involvement where community members were highly engaged in providing input. - 14 Public meetings were convened to increase awareness and collect local input, and social media and - 15 online forums have allowed for further engagement.
-The CWPP planning process also brings together - wildfire responders and land managers into a Core Team, providing opportunities to build lasting working - 17 relationships and encourage collaboration.
-By incorporating public and Core Team input into the - 18 recommendations, treatments are tailored specifically for the Planning Area.
-Overall, the 40 Acres CWPP - 19 emphasizes the importance of collaboration among multijurisdictional agencies and the public in - 20 developing fuels mitigation treatment programs to address wildfire hazards. - 21 In addition, the 2017 Inyo County-City of Bishop Multi-Jurisdictional Hazard Mitigation Plan was consulted - 22 to develop this CWPP.
-Therefore, projects identified in this CWPP are in alignment with the wildfire- - 23 specific hazard mitigation actions identified in pages 110-111 of the Hazard Mitigation Plan (Inyo County - and City of Bishop 2017).
+The CWPP planning process served multiple purposes.
+One purpose was to model and map wildfire risk.
+Another was to identify and map the many physical hazards throughout the Planning Area that could increase the threat of wildfire to communities.
+This mapping process allowed the Core Team to prioritize treatments tailored specifically for the community to reduce fire risk.
+The development of the 2023 CWPP also provided for public involvement where community members were highly engaged in providing input.
+Public meetings were convened to increase awareness and collect local input, and social media and online forums have allowed for further engagement.
+The CWPP planning process also brings together wildfire responders and land managers into a Core Team, providing opportunities to build lasting working relationships and encourage collaboration.
+By incorporating public and Core Team input into the recommendations, treatments are tailored specifically for the Planning Area.
+Overall, the 40 Acres CWPP emphasizes the importance of collaboration among multijurisdictional agencies and the public in developing fuels mitigation treatment programs to address wildfire hazards.

+In addition, the 2017 Inyo County and City of Bishop Multi-Jurisdictional Hazard Mitigation Plan was consulted to develop this CWPP.
+Therefore, projects identified in this CWPP are in alignment with the wildfire-specific hazard mitigation actions identified in pages 110 and 111 of this plan (Inyo County and City of Bishop 2017).

-25 WHO PARTICIPATED IN DEVELOPING THE PLAN?
+WHO PARTICIPATED IN DEVELOPING THE PLAN?

-- The development of the 40 Acres CWPP was overseen by the 40 Acres Fire Safe Council. - 27 Representatives from various government agencies, including California Department of Forestry and Fire - 28 Protection (CAL FIRE), Bureau of Land Management (BLM), U.S. Forest Service (USFS), Los Angeles - 29 Department of Water and Power (LADWP), Southern California Edison, and Inyo County Office of - 30 Emergency Services, along with other community or organization representatives, served as the Core - 31 Team for this CWPP and drove the decision-making process.
-Several Core Team members have many - 32 years of experience working together in fire management for 40 Acres and have contributed their - 33 expertise to this CWPP.
+The development of the 40 Acres CWPP was overseen by the 40 Acres Fire Safe Council.
+Representatives from various government agencies, including California Department of Forestry and Fire Protection (CAL FIRE), Bureau of Land Management (BLM), U.S. Forest Service (USFS), Los Angeles Department of Water and Power (LADWP), Southern California Edison, and Inyo County Office of Emergency Services, along with other community or organization representatives, served as the Core Team for this CWPP and drove the decision-making process.
+Several Core Team members have many years of experience working together in fire management for 40 Acres and have contributed their expertise to this CWPP.